-In this traditional training system It is a system of education for wine grapes and especially Tafelttrauben is used.
+With this traditional training system is a high education system that is used for wine grapes and especially Tafelttrauben is used.
 This form was already in the antiquity used.
-The picture below is from the handbook of the Corutti family in Verona, circa 1375.
-Horizontal (exactly horizontal or even slightly slanted for optimal sun exposure) fixtures are placed between wooden, metal or concrete support posts two to four meters high.
-These can be grid-like wooden racks, horizontal bars or wire frames.
-Depending on whether the shoots Pulled on one side or two sides, one speaks also of one-arm or two-armed systems.
-The shoots form a more or less closed foliage roof, Italian pergola.
-With the system can be high yield be achieved.
+The picture below left comes from the Corutti family's handbook in Verona around 1375.
+Horizontal (exactly horizontal or slightly inclined inclinations for optimal sun exposure) are placed between wooden, metal or concrete support posts.
+These can be lattice-like wooden frames, horizontal bars or wire frames.
+Depending on whether the shoots One or two-armed systems are also referred to as one-armed or two-armed systems.
+The shoots form a more or less closed leaf roof, Italian pergola.
+With the system high yield be achieved.
 All maintenance work must be carried out from below, mechanized work is difficult.

-Today, the system is commonly used under different names as well as in different variants, especially in southern countries.
-That's among other things Afghanistan.
+The system is used today under different names and in different variants, especially in southern countries.
+These are, among other things Afghanistan.
 Egypt.
 Argentina.
 Brazil.
 Chile.
 China.
 Italy.
 Japan.
 Lebanon.
-Portugal and Syria, In Italy, an inclined roof shape (around 20 ° to 30 °) is the most common.
+Portugal and Syria, In Italy, an inclined shape of the roof (around 20 ° to 30 °) is most common.
 If it is horizontal, then it is called "Tendone" (tent roof).
-In South-Tirol it is called "Pergl" and is mainly used in the autochthonous vine Schiava used.
-Stock densities of 3,000 to 5,000 vines per hectare are common.
-The variety of such systems with countless variants shows the list below.
+In South-Tirol it is called "Pergl" and is mainly used for autochthonous vine Schiava used.
+Stick densities of 3,000 to 5,000 vines per hectare are common.
+The list below shows the variety of such systems with countless variants.

-In the Italian region Brands there is a DOC area pergola, Pergel (also Perkel) is in the German-speaking world also a mouth-like designation for the grape, Locally different but this is also partly understood for the single berry.
+In the Italian region Brands there is a DOC area pergola, Pergel (also Perkel) is also a vernacular term for the grape, Locally different, this is also partly understood for the individual berry.
 It is in some German growing areas such as Rheingau.
 Rheinhessen and palatinate common.
-In a winegrower organized by wineries Perkel hike may (in moderation) of the grapes grazing (perkeln = plucking individual berries).
-See also complete listings below training system (Systems) and Weingarten Care (Activities).
+During a Perkel hike organized by wineries through a vineyard, you can (in moderation) nibble on the grapes (perkeln = plucking individual berries).
+See also complete lists under training system (Systems) and Weingarten Care (Activities).

 Holzpergel 1375: Verona 1375 - Austrian National Library

-Holzpergel heute: By Roger Kreja, Stuttgart - Own work , CC BY-SA 3.0 , Link
+Holzpergel today: By Roger Kreja, Stuttgart - Own work , CC BY-SA 3.0 , Link

-Pergola Wire Mesh: From Bauer Karl - Own Work, CC BY-SA 3.0 , Link
+Pergola wire mesh: By Bauer Karl - Own work, CC BY-SA 3.0 , Link

-Pergl-Weinberg South Tyrol: By Bauer Karl - Own Work, CC BY 3.0 at , Link
+Pergl-Weinberg Südtirol: By Bauer Karl - Own work, CC BY 3.0 at , Link